Complex oscillations in the delayed Fitzhugh-Nagumo equation: Model and summary of the main results

 where $W^i_t$ are independent Brownian motions.
 The presence of noise allows to prove (see~\cite{touboul:12,quininao-mischler}) that in the limit $N\to \infty$, the behavior of a given neuron in the network satisfies the implicit stochastic equation:

 where $\Exp{x_t}$ denotes the statistical expectation of the process $x_t$.
 Note that the presence of noise is essential to derive this limit.
 In specific cases~\cite{touboul-hermann-faugeras:11,touboul-krupa-desroches:13}, such mean-field equations can be exactly reduced to ordinary differential equations in aggregate variables (e.g., mean and standard deviation).
 Here, the nonlinear dynamics of the cells prevents from such a reduction.
-However, in the zero noise limit (a `viscosity solution', that may be seen as a fully synchronized solution of the network equation in the sense of~\cite{stewart2003symmetry}), one obtains the following self-coupled delayed Fitzhugh-Nagumo equation:
+However, in the zero noise limit (a `viscosity solution', that may be seen as a fully synchronized solution of the network equation in the sense of~\cite{stewart2003symmetry}), one obtains the following self-coupled delayed FitzHugh-Nagumo equation:

 This is precisely the equation we choose to analyze in the present manuscript.
-When $\tau=0$, this equation is simply the original FhN model since the interaction term vanishes.
-The parameters $(a,b,\gamma)$ only affect the dynamics of the slow variable, and for any choice of parameters, the fast equation remains identical.
+When $\tau=0$, this equation is simply the original FhN model since the interaction term vanishes. {In the limit $\eps=0$ the parameters $(a,b,\gamma)$ only affect the dynamics of the slow (reduced) equation, while the fast (layer) equation is independent of these parameters}.
 Among these models, we focus our attention on the simple case $\gamma=0$, and consider without loss of generality $b=-1$, which is equation~\eqref{eq:FhNdelay}.
 This system is particularly appealing because its equilibria have a very simple expression as a function of the parameters.
 This simplicity will allow to perform analytical characterization of its dynamics in the main text, and the FhN model can be understood qualitatively from the analysis of the fast equation.
-Numerical analysis of the system for a different value of $b$ is performed in appendix~\ref{append:FhN}.
-We eventually note that the system~\eqref{eq:FhNdelay}, as a delayed differential equation, is classically seen as a dynamical system in a functional space, and solutions are defined once an initial branch of trajectory is defined on a time interval of length $\tau$.
+Numerical analysis of the system for $\gamma\neq 0$ is performed in appendix~\ref{append:FhN}.
+We eventually note that the system~\eqref{eq:FhNdelay}, as a delayed differential equation, is classically seen as a dynamical system in a functional space, and solutions are defined once an initial {segment} of trajectory is defined on a time interval of length $\tau$.
 Here, we will be interested in fixed points, periodic orbits and chaotic attractors: we will not concentrate on transient behaviors and how the trajectories of the system depends on the choice of the initial conditions.

-\section{Oscillatory dynamics of the delayed Fitzhugh-Nagumo equation}
+\section{Oscillatory dynamics of the delayed FitzHugh-Nagumo equation}

 Before undertaking the GSPT analysis of system~\eqref{eq:FhNdelay}, we start by investigating the fixed points of the system and their stability for $\eps>0$.
 In the regions were the fixed point is unstable, we investigate numerically the type of dynamics observed.